olddonkey/ODUIThreadGuard/README.md

 # ODUIThreadGuard
 >ODUIThreadGuard is a guard to help check if you make UI changes not in main thread.

+>As Xcode 9 embedded this function into Xcode, there is no reason to maintain this project in the feature, Happy Coding.

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-brightgreen.svg)](https://github.com/Carthage/Carthage)
 ![CocoaPods Support](https://img.shields.io/badge/Cocoapods-compatible-brightgreen.svg)
 ![Swift Version](https://img.shields.io/badge/Swift-3.0-orange.svg)